-D. Department of Permits, Licensing, and Inspection (PLI).
+- D. Department of Permits, Licensing, and Inspection (PLI).
 PLI checks the applicant's record for violations.
 Any violations must be rectified before a sidewalk café permit can be issued.
 No permit can be issued unless the proprietor has a valid occupancy permit for the establishment that the sidewalk café will abut.
-Upon being cleared of violations, and consistent with the requirement for commercial venues, the applicant must submit a site plan, prepared and sealed by a licensed architect or engineer, to PLI's Plan Examiner.
+Upon being cleared of violations and consistent with the requirement for commercial venues, the applicant must submit a site plan, prepared and sealed by a licensed architect or engineer, to PLI's Plan Examiner.
 This plan must contain the sidewalk café seating layout, aisles, enclosure, ADA requirements, and means of egress, including egress from the main restaurant to the curb.
-The Plan Examiner will review the site plan for compliance with City Code and for compliance with the

-Americans with Disabilities Act (ADA).
-The applicant then pays a one-time fee for the certificate of occupancy for a sidewalk café.
-PLI will inspect and issue the certificate of occupancy for a Sidewalk Café, if approved.
+The Plan Examiner will review the site plan for compliance with City Code and for compliance with the Americans with Disabilities Act (ADA).
+The applicant then pays a one-time fee for the certificate of occupancy for a sidewalk café, if approved.
 A copy of the site plan will be given to the applicant to be maintained at the establishment.
 The applicant will receive a copy of the certificate of occupancy by mail.
-Upon completion of PLI's process, PLI will forward the sidewalk café application packet, including DPW's notice of acceptance, the certified site plan, and a copy of the certificate of occupancy for a sidewalk café, to DPW.

-- E. Department of Public Works.
+Upon completion of PLI's process, PLI will forward the sidewalk café application packet, including DPW's notice of acceptance, the certified site plan, and a copy of the certificate of occupancy for a sidewalk café, to DPW. - (1) If an applicant possesses outstanding citations issued under this Chapter and related to the premises for which the application is submitted, a permit will not be issued. - E. Department of Public Works.
 A DPW representative conducts a field survey to check the accuracy of information submitted in the proprietor's application for a sidewalk café. - F. City Council.
 When it is deemed that the application is completed fully and correctly, the Director of Public Works submits the application to the District Council Person.
 The completed checklist of sidewalk café requirements is included in the packet provided to the District Council Person.
 The City Council Member representing the district where the café is proposed shall acknowledge, in writing, having reviewed the application, prior to issuance of the permit. - G. Department of Public Works.
 The Director of Public Works notifies the applicant of the City's decision.

 If approved, the sidewalk café permit is issued by the Department of Public Works.
 A DPW representative demarcates the margins of the approved sidewalk café on the sidewalk.

 If the proprietor wishes to change the sidewalk café from the approved site plan, a new application and review process is required.